2014-15 Lecture Events

 Monday, Sept.
 22, 2014

-Noll is Francis A. McAnaney Professor of History at the University of Notre Dame and is an author of numerous works.
+Noll is Francis A. McAnaney Professor of History at the University of Notre Dame and is an author of numerous works, including The Scandal of the Evangelical Mind and The Civil War as a Theological Crisis.
 He is a member of the American Academy of Arts and Sciences and, in 2006, received the National Endowment for the Humanities medal at a White House ceremony.
-(Serves on the Advisory Board of the William Penn Honors Program.)
+He serves on the Advisory Board of the William Penn Honors Program.

 Friday, Sept.
 26, 2014